JADAI: Jointly Amortizing Adaptive Design and Bayesian Inference

 Conceptually, this enforces the role of $\h_t$ as a \emph{learned summary statistic} that is optimized to be maximally informative about the design-aware posterior $p(\thetab \mid \h_t)$ \citep{Radev2020-bayesflow, chen2023learning}.
 The policy processes these approximately sufficient summaries to propose useful designs.

-This removes the nested BPTT structure and leaves a single, simpler gradient path through the history, similar to standard BPTT in recurrent models.
+The above modifications remove the nested BPTT structure and leaves a single, simpler gradient path through the history, computationally as memory-intensive as standard BPTT in recurrent models.
 On top of this, we can optionally limit gradient propagation through time by detaching tokens older than a fixed window size $W$, so that losses at step $t$ only backpropagate through the most recent $W$ $(\xib, \x)$-pairs.
 This is analogous to truncated BPTT in RNNs and provides a simple mechanism to keep memory and compute manageable for longer rollouts or larger architectures (see \autoref{sec:location-finding} and \autoref{sec:app-ablations}).